ajakaja/ajakaja.github.io/_posts/2018-06-15-geometric-mean.md

 But, and **this is important**: if there are enough zero data points that your _choice of $$\e$$_ for rounding is changing your geometric mean significantly, you are probably doing something wrong.

-And if you decide instead of _delete_ the 0 values, you better report the result as "the average X when X was present", rather than just "the average X", or you're just [lying with statistics](https://www.amazon.com/How-Lie-Statistics-Darrell-Huff/dp/0393310728).
+And if you decide instead of _delete_ the 0 values, you better report the result as "the average X when X was present", rather than just "the average X", or you're just "lying with statistics".

 It's pretty confusing, though.
 You aren't wrong for being unsure.
 People use geometric means all the time with data that can be zero, maybe doing one of the above workarounds, and I _really_ doubt they're all handling it correctly or reporting it correctly afterwards.